-In November 2016, the NAPLEX will increase in length to accommodate more content covering the diversity of clinical cases and medication preparation strategies encountered in pharmacy practice.
+As of November 2016, the NAPLEX increased in length to accommodate more content covering the diversity of clinical cases and medication preparation strategies encountered in pharmacy practice.

-If you have received an ATT but are unable to test on or before October 22, your current ATT will remain active and you may schedule and take the new NAPLEX after November 1, 2016, at no additional cost.
+If you have an ATT but were unable to test before the prior exam closed on October 22, your current ATT will remain active and you may schedule and take the new NAPLEX after November 1, 2016, at no additional cost.

-If you have an open registration but have not received an ATT on or before October 22, your current registration will remain active.
-After receiving your ATT, you may schedule and take the new NAPLEX after November 1, 2016, at no additional cost.
+If you had an open registration but did not receive an ATT on or before October 22, your current registration will remain active.
+After receiving your ATT you may schedule and take the new NAPLEX after November 1, 2016, at no additional cost.

 - You will receive a partial refund of $360, and

-- You will be required to re-register for the NAPLEX at the $575 fee.
+- You are required to re-register for the NAPLEX at the $575 fee.